sghamilouei/sentiment-analysis-and-topic-modeling-of-a-product/README.md

 Welcome! ✨ This repository contains a Colab/Jupyter notebook that demonstrates a complete pipeline for analyzing Persian product comments — from data loading and Persian text normalization to sentiment labeling and topic modeling.
 It's a compact, hands-on project ideal for exploration, experimentation, and quick reproduction. 🚀

+probably this is my first practice in AI.

 ---

 ## 📁 Project Structure